 The next ‘Dementia: care for the caregiver’ sessions will be run in the second half of this year.
 This lesson series will not take place at our hospital.
 See the leaflet below for more information and for registration.

 Get more information by e-mail or through one of our staff:

 Read more about these information sessions in the leaflet below:

 Ghent aspires to being a dementia-friendly city.
 Everybody is welcome at the Dementia Walk-in Centre with questions about dementia.

 Maria Middelares General Hospital is a partner of the Dementia Walk-in Centre.
-Care with a heart for people with dementia and their informal carers are a priority for us.
+Compassionate care for people with dementia and their informal carers is a priority for us.
 Rest assured that you can always contact your physician or our dementia coaches with questions.

 Dementia has a range of impacts.
 It is a good idea to plan and prepare for the future together with your carer.
 Do this at a pace that you feel comfortable with.
 Not everything must be accomplished straight away.